Crown-Commercial-Service/digitalmarketplace-govuk-frontend/README.md

 ## 3. Publishing

-Follow the steps in `docs/publishing.md`.
+Follow the steps in [`docs/publishing.md`](docs/publishing.md).

+## Using govuk-frontend v2

+Release series 2.x.x of digitalmarketplace-govuk-frontend supports govuk-frontend v2.

+If you need to backport changes to the 2.x.x series follow the steps in [`docs/backporting.md`](docs/backporting.md).

 ## Licence